The Shepherds of Bethlehem: A Short Story

 "You don't need to say anything Abel.
 I know.
 I see what the Lord God has done in your heart.
 We shepherds who witnessed the angels and the baby, we have all been changed in our hearts.
 My heart needed changing as much, if not more, than yours.
 Forgive this angry shepherd for being so harsh.
 I am as much at fault as you.
 Forgive me, please."

-Abel's eyes brimmed with tears.
+Abel nodded with a grateful heart.
 Yakov placed his arm across Abel's back and they began to walk.
 "To me, Abel" he said, "you are no longer a hireling, but a shepherd, and my friend.
 Now we are brothers and true sons of Israel."
 They picked up their staffs and led their flock over the next ridge, free from the fetters of bitterness and hate.

 You shall go out with peace